proximax-storage/xpx-testnet-chain-onboarding/docker-method/README.md

 ## Assign a friendly name in  [config-node.properties](resources/config-node.properties) (OPTIONAL)

-Replace `FRIENDLY_NAME` with any name you wish to assign to your node.
-Replace localhost with your public IP.
-(You can find your public IP from https://www.whatismyip.com/)
+Add the domain name or public IP address to the `host` parameter, leave empty to auto-detect.
+Add a `friendlyName` to assign a name to your node (like: testnet-donaldduck-01).

 ```
 [localnode]

-host = localhost
+host =
-friendlyName = FRIENDLY_NAME
+friendlyName =
 version = 0
 roles = Peer
 ```